Our mission is to inspire a philanthropic culture with our community to promote a thriving place to live, work and play.

 The Chippewa County Community Foundation annually appoints an independent auditor to conduct an audit of the combined financial statements of the Foundation.

-Also available for viewing are our yearly
+Also available are our yearly

 990 IRS Tax Returns: